jazzband/django-model-utils/README.rst

     Post.objects.by_author(user=request.user).unpublished()

-ModelTracker
+FieldTracker
 ============

-A ``ModelTracker`` can be added to a model to track changes in model fields.
-A ``ModelTracker`` allows querying for field changes since a model instance was last saved.
-An example of applying ``ModelTracker`` to a model:
+A ``FieldTracker`` can be added to a model to track changes in model fields.
+A ``FieldTracker`` allows querying for field changes since a model instance was last saved.
+An example of applying ``FieldTracker`` to a model:

 .. code-block:: python

     from django.db import models
-    from model_utils import ModelTracker
+    from model_utils import FieldTracker

     class Post(models.Model):
         title = models.CharField(max_length=100)
         body = models.TextField()

-        tracker = ModelTracker()
+        tracker = FieldTracker()

-Accessing a model tracker
+Accessing a field tracker
 -------------------------

 There are multiple methods available for checking for changes in model fields.